CollectionBuilder/collectionbuilder.github.io/_docs/05_theme/advanced.md

 {% capture navbar %}
 ### Navbar Options:

-These options will adjust the basic colors of your site's navigation bar (see [Bootstrap navbar docs](https://getbootstrap.com/docs/4.4/components/navbar/){:target="_blank" rel="noopener"} for details).
+These options will adjust the basic colors of your site's navigation bar (see [Bootstrap navbar docs](https://getbootstrap.com/docs/4.4/components/navbar/) for details).

 - **navbar-color**: Choose from `navbar-light` for use with light background colors, or `navbar-dark` for dark background colors.
 	- Options:  `navbar-light`, `navbar-dark`